DataDog/hiring-engineers/answers.md

 * **Bonus Question** Can you change the collection interval without modifying the Python check file you created?

-Yes - this can be done by changing the default collection interval for the entire agent.
+Yes - this can be done by changing the default collection interval in the yaml file, as shown above.

 ## Visualizing Data: